rps29/wesnoth-campaign-the-revenge/doku/macros.md

 **CREATE_CASTLE** *X Y*

 - This macro creates an usual castle around given X and Y coordinates.
-Terrains used are CE surrounding an Ke castle keep for the X and Y coordinates
+Terrains used are Ce surrounding an Ke castle keep for the X and Y coordinates
 - X and Y: The coordinates for the keep